Use the Lightning Data Service MCP Tools (Beta)

 • Outline cache invalidation rules when creating, updating, and deleting related records.

-Ask about evaluating a component using LDS development guidelines.
+To use this tool, ask about evaluating a component using LDS development guidelines.
+Example prompts include:

 • Recommend when to use base components (lightning-record-form) vs custom LDS wires.